-Renewable energy field has great potential for jobs of the future.
+The renewable energy field has great potential for jobs of the future.
 Besides, renewable energy is also critical for the safety of our planet.
-The existence of Cyborgs, Time Machine and Extinction of Humans by Machines are debatable.
+The existence of Cyborgs, Time Machine, and Extinction of Humans by Machines are debatable.
 But, Climate Change is Real.
-So, we do need personnel with the expertise in energy and climate change.
+So, we do need personnel with expertise in energy and climate change.
 So, what exactly is renewable energy?
 Why is renewable energy a good field to get into?
 Types of job opportunities and scopes of data science and big data analytics in renewable energy vertical.
 How to have a career in the renewable energy sector?
 This post will answer all those queries.

 Careers in Renewable Energy – Best Careers to Counter the Climate Change

 When it comes to the hottest and most buzzing careers in the 21st century, the majority of people think of hardcore technical domains such as data science, machine learning & artificial intelligence.
 Few people might also come up with biotechnology (or biosciences).
 But, quite often people forget about one of the dark horses – the Renewable Energy sector.
-Even Bill Gates lobbied for the Energy sector as one of the top three career choices for making an impactful career (other two were Artificial Intelligence and Biosciences).
+Even Bill Gates lobbied for the Energy sector as one of the top three career choices for making an impactful career (the other two were Artificial Intelligence and Biosciences).

 Energy plays a key role in the economy and environment.
-According to the experts including Bill Gates, there is a huge and growing demand for energy that’s “reliable, cheap, and clean.”
+According to experts including Bill Gates, there is a huge and growing demand for energy that’s “reliable, cheap, and clean.”
 Renewable energy is clean, affordable, and reliable, and has got the potential to counter poverty and climate change.
-The energy industry is considered as highly capital intensive along with the huge impact on employment.
+The energy industry is considered highly capital intensive along with a huge impact on employment.
 More importantly, hundred years from now, there might not be any fossil fuels left.
 Hence, the renewable energy field promises a lot in terms of sustainability and jobs prospects.
 The energy sector provides excellent career opportunities for smart and innovative minds.
-The field does not only present scientific and technological opportunities but also in the field of design, creativity, commercialization and business development.
+The field does not only present scientific and technological opportunities but also in the field of design, creativity, commercialization, and business development.

 Renewable Energy vs Non-Renewable Energy (Fossil Fuels)

-Traditionally, we have mostly depended on the fossil fuels for our energy needs, from home heating and electricity to fuel for our automobiles and mass transportation.
+Traditionally, we have mostly depended on fossil fuels for our energy needs, from home heating and electricity to fuel for our automobiles and mass transportation.

 Now, the primary problem is that fossil fuels are non-renewable, and will get depleted at a certain point in time.
-Secondly, the use of fossil fuels presents several environmental, social and health hazards.
+Secondly, the use of fossil fuels presents several environmental, social, and health hazards.
 There are two main methods for removing fossil fuels from the ground: mining and drilling.
 Both processes carry serious health and environmental impacts.
 The chemicals (that get released while extracting fossil fuels) could cause cancer and/or severely damage neurological, cardiovascular, endocrine, and immune systems.
 Read more about Fossil Fuels and their hidden costs.

-The extraction process also releases potent greenhouse gases including methane, carbon dioxide, nitrogen oxides, sulfur dioxide and particulate matter.
+The extraction process also releases potent greenhouse gases including methane, carbon dioxide, nitrogen oxides, sulfur dioxide, and particulate matter.
 Methane is the most significant and the most harmful one.
 It is a very potent greenhouse gas that causes tremendous global warming; 34 times more effective at trapping heat over a 100-year timescale and 86 times more effective over a 20-year timescale.
 Fossil fuels also lead to other environmental hazards like acid rain, air pollution, and land & water pollution.

 Apart from the extraction process, the transporting process can generate its own pollution, and increase the potential for catastrophic accidents.
 For instance, natural gas is highly flammable.
 Natural gas is transported over long distances by transmission pipelines, while distribution pipelines deliver gas locally to homes and businesses.
 Hence, the transportation and distribution process to homes and businesses carries great risks.
 Between 2008 and 2015, there were 5, 065 significant safety incidents related to natural gas pipeline transmission and distribution, leading to 108 fatalities and 531 injuries.

 Now you might be thinking of nuclear energy as a renewable source of energy.
-But, nuclear energy could be extremely dangerous (in fact, catastrophic or even apocalyptic) due to the unleashing the power of the atom.
+But, nuclear energy could be extremely dangerous (in fact, catastrophic or even apocalyptic) due to unleashing the power of the atom.

 Job Prospects in the Renewable Energy Sector